Career Timeline of Matt Chapman: Major Achievements and Milestones

 How Matt Chapman built a successful career.
 Explore key moments that defined the journey.

 Matthew James Chapman is a professional baseball third baseman currently playing for the San Francisco Giants in Major League Baseball (MLB).
-Before joining the Giants, he played for the Oakland Athletics and the Toronto Blue Jays.
-He is known for his skills as a third baseman in MLB.
+Prior to joining the Giants, he played for the Oakland Athletics and the Toronto Blue Jays.
+Known for his defensive skills at third base, Chapman has established himself as a prominent player in MLB.

-After the 2014 season, the Oakland Athletics selected Chapman in the first round of the MLB draft.
+After the 2014 college baseball season, the Oakland Athletics selected Chapman in the first round of the MLB draft, marking the start of his professional career.

 2014: Junior Year at Cal State Fullerton